growth mindset

 A growth mindset views intelligence, abilities, and talents as learnable and capable of improvement through effort.
 So, when staff do not embrace change, they may still be stuck in a fixed mindset.

 Instead of the potential for change, they may believe that people are born with innate talents and can’t make the transformation required, even if they put effort into it.
-Similarly, they may have a fixed mindset that views the organization itself as inherently stable (“we’ve always don’t it this way”) and unchangeable over time.
+Similarly, they may have a fixed mindset that views the organization itself as inherently stable (“we’ve always done it this way”) and unchangeable over time.

 For example, when they are resistant to bringing on volunteers and they’ve had a difficult experience with a volunteer in the past who has not met expectations, they may doubt their ability to achieve a better result.
 They may also view their efficiency as far superior to volunteers – “it’s just easier if I do it myself”).
 This represents a fixed mindset that views change as impossible.